 Auditorium – warm soft pastel shades of red with metallic finishes.
 Large vertical coves and square panels that will light the main ceiling.
 Curtain – gold fire proof satin.

-The entrance hall will be brilliantly lit with soft red and gold.
+Entrance Hall – will be brilliantly lit with soft red and gold.
 The pay boxes stocked with chocolate and tobacco kiosks.
-Large foyer will provide for both the stalls and balcony so there will be no external queuing in bad weather.
+The large foyer will provide for both the stalls and balcony so there will be no external queuing in bad weather.

-July 1936 building work began.
+July – Building work began.
 Students from the Technical college visit the building site to admire the new modern pile driving method to ensure perfect foundations.
-First time piles of this type to a depth of 18 ft were used in Coventry.
+First-time piles of this type to a depth of 18 ft were used in Coventry.

 450 / 500 Tons of steel costing £12,000.
 Cantilevered girder for the balcony: 98 feet long, 8ft 6 inches wide, weighing 46 tons, cost £1,150 and £110 to transport it from Glasgow.
 113 Piles were sunk for the foundation.
 The steel frame encased in brick with white reconstituted Portland Stone with a cavity ensuring the cinema is sound and damp proof.

 Long window 56 feet overlooking Corporation Street.
 Kitchen to be ultra modern and fitted with all gas appliances – A large Regulo controlled range with the new solid top and four ovens.